Re-Elect Andrew

 Show More

-Trustee for the Town of Erie
+Council Member for the Town of Erie

 I have maintained a critical eye of where our Town's resources are used to ensure that the Town's growth can be managed properly.
 My full energy has been placed into building a solid foundation for Erie's future, instead of playing catch-up and thinking of actions in hindsight.
 As a business-minded individual, I work to remove ineffectiveness in our town, and replace it with efficiency that we can all be proud of.